Immigrant InvestImmigrant Invest

 What should Golden Visa holders do now?

-Once biometrics are completed, residence permit cards are typically issued within 2 to 4 weeks after biometrics.
+For applicants with biometrics already scheduled at AIMA, completing the documentation and the appointment remains the standard process for advancing the residence card.
+Residence permit cards are typically issued within 2 to 4 weeks after biometrics.

 Marielle Burti